A Flexible Itinerary for 3 Days in Sydney [2024]

 Darling Square at night

-Budget travellers will love Chinatown where you can find delicious food at affordable prices.
+Budget travellers will love Chinatown, for its delicious food at affordable prices.

 Time for a farewell drink